 Venice Film Festival

 The Venice Film Festival is the oldest one.
 The first festival held in Venice in 1932.
 It is one of the most prestigious and publicized film festivals.
 This film festival started its journey in Venice, Italy in August 1932.
 The festival is a part of the Venice Biennale, one of the world’s oldest exhibitions of art.
 In 1951, FIAPF formally accredited the festival.

 Berlin International Film Festival is one of the largest public movie festivals in the world, attracting tens of thousands of visitors from around the globe each year.
 For the film industry and the media, the eleven days in February are also one of the most important events in the annual calendar and an indispensable trading forum.

 This festival has an eventful history.
 The festival created for the Berlin public in 1951, at the beginning of the Cold War, as a “showcase of the free world”.
 Shaped by the turbulent post-war period and the unique situation of a divided city, the Berlinale has developed into a place of intercultural exchange and a platform for the critical cinematic exploration of social issues.
-From then it became as the most politically influenced events of all the major film festivals.
+From then it became the most politically influenced event of all the major film festivals.

 Toronto International Film Festival